aman-sharma-as/Calculator/README.md

 # Calculator
-It is a java based program to make a calculator.
+It is a java based program i.e., calculator.